DanuserLab/nanes_2024_dev-cell_krt-signaling/README.md

 - `getFileLists.m` is a convenience function to specify dataset organization.
 This function must be modified for each project.
 - `runTFMcalc.m` invokes the u-inferforce package.
 - `tabulateData.m` extracts per-cell data such as strain energy density.

+### Proximity Ligation Assay

+Scripts in the `PLA` folder are used to analyze Proximity Ligation Assay experiments.

+- `plaDetect.m` uses wavelet denoising and multiscale products of wavelet coefficients to detect PLA signals.
+This algorithm was previously published as part of Aguet et al., Dev Cell, 2013 and is based on Olivo-Marin 2022.
+- Three python notebooks, `run-cellpose.ipynb`, `wrangle-data.ipynb`, and `visualizations.ipynb` can be used for downstream analysis.
+Cell segmentation is performed using [Cellpose](https://www.cellpose.org/), which must be installed separately.

 ### Package Libraries